This white paper addresses the following openfunds fields:

 The size of the circles represents the number of fields necessary to fulfil the purpose.

-It is a good idea to get a mutual understanding of the FPH’s delivery purpose between data sender and data recipient as not only the number of fields may increase, but also the complexity of the needed data fields will increase substantially.
+It is important to get a mutual understanding of the FPH’s delivery purpose between data sender and data recipient, as not only the number of fields may increase, but also the complexity of the needed data fields will increase substantially.

 Common embargo periods depend on the holdings held within the portfolio.
 While for a traditional bond, equity, or mixed portfolio an embargo of 30 days seems reasonable, this period can be prolonged to 3 or even 6 months if the portfolio contains illiquid positions or big positions in narrow markets.

-The colour coding of fields at the beginning of this paper helps to give an indication which fields are needed for any of the three listed purposes.
+The colour coding of fields in the table at the beginning of this whitepaper gives an indication which fields are needed for any of the three listed purposes.

 The main differences to the TPT are: